-The number of calls that can be processed per hour by System 75 varies according to the mix of voice terminals (analog, hybrid, and digital) in the system.
-A typical System 75 can process up to 3600 calls per hour for all versions.
+The number of calls that can be processed per hour by the system varies according to the mix of voice terminals (analog, hybrid, and digital) in the system.
+A typical system can process up to 3600 calls per hour.
+A system arranged for ACD only can process up to 2000 calls per hour.

-The following is a step-by-step description of a call originated by a System 75 digital voice terminal to another System 75 digital voice terminal.
+The following is a step-by-step description of a call originated by a system digital voice terminal to another system digital voice terminal.
 Calls originated by other type voice terminals or incoming calls on trunk circuits are similar.
 In the following description, the 8-bit microprocessors on the port and service circuits are referred to as port controllers.

-- 1. The Digital Line port controller detects that the terminal handset is off hook. - The Digital Line port controller sends an off-hook uplink message to Network Control. - 3.
+- 1. The Digital Line port controller detects the terminal user lifting the handset. - 2.
+The Digital Line port controller sends an off-hook uplink message to Network Control. - 3.
 The Network Control stores the message for the SPE. - 4.
-The SPE software retrieves the message and interprets it as a call origination. - The SPE sends downlink messages via Network Control to the port controllers. - a.
-The first set of messages instructs the originating port on the Digital Line circuit pack to listen for dial tone on a dedicated time slot and to light the call appearance status lamp on the terminal. - b.
-The second set of messages instructs the originating port to talk on an available time slot.
+The SPE software retrieves the message and interprets it as a call origination. - 5.
+The SPE sends downlink messages via Network Control to the port controllers. - a.
+The first set of messages instructs the originating port on the Digital Line circuit pack to listen to dial tone on a dedicated time slot and to light the call appearance status lamp on the terminal. - b.
+The second set of messages instructs the originating port to talk (send touch-tone digits) on an available time slot.
 They also instruct a Tone Detector port controller to connect a touch-tone detector.
 The touch-tone detector interprets each individual touch-tone digit as it is dialed. - 6.
 When the terminal user dials the first digit, the terminal converts the analog touchtone signal to a digital signal and the Digital Line port circuit places the digital signal on the previously allocated time slot for that port. - The touch-tone detector, listening on the same time slot, interprets the tone.
-The Tone Detector port controller sends the value of the digit in an uplink message via Network Control to the SPE. - The SPE sends a downlink message to the Digital Line port controller instructing it to stop listening to dial tone on the dedicated time slot. - 9.
-The SPE analyzes the first digit, determines that the call is being placed to another System 75 extension, and continues collecting digits. - When the SPE collects enough digits to identify an extension (as specified in translations), it discontinues collecting digits. - 11.
+The Tone Detector port controller sends the value of the digit in an uplink message via Network Control to the SPE. - 8.
+The SPE sends a downlink message to the Digital Line port controller instructing it to stop listening to dial tone on the dedicated time slot. - 9.
+The SPE analyzes the first digit, determines that the call is being placed to another system extension, and continues collecting digits. - 10.
+When the SPE collects enough digits to identify an extension (as specified in translations), it discontinues collecting digits. - 11.
 The SPE recognizes that the called extension is a digital voice terminal (see Note) and sends a downlink message to the appropriate Tone Detector port controller to disconnect its touch-tone detector from the time slot.